 The log can be played back to check ship's movements within a given time frame.
-If an AMS is connected, deactivate it to enable playback.

 Cautions for data recording, playback

 - In rare cases, data may be corrupted when recorded. - The most recent playback data (max. last 10 minutes) is not saved in an unintentional power outage or a system restart.
 If the power was turned off with the power key on the Control Unit, the playback data which was present until the power was turned off is saved. - · Playback is not available when unacknowledged alerts exist. - 1.
 On the Status bar, click the [OTHERS] and [Playback] buttons.
 A confirmation message appears to inform you that, during playback, the logging function and alert handling function are not available.
 Click the [OK] button to proceed.
 The window shown below appears.